dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ---
 ## III.
 Tumor-informed strategies: strengths and weaknesses

+As previously stated, the tumor-informed approach, as its name implies, aims to molecularly characterize the tumor tissue prior to ctDNA detection.
+T

+The addition of tumor sequencing has both advantages and disadvantages when compared to the tumor-agnostic strategy.

-By sequencing both the tumor tissue and the ctDNA, CHIP mutations can be directly filtered
+By sequencing both the tumor tissue and the ctDNA, variants related to clonal hematopoiesis of indeterminate potential can be directly filtered [@steensmaClonalHematopoiesisIndeterminate2015].

 [CHIP]
 ## V. Emerging Technologies and Future Directions